 The Nudge Announces its Expansion to Seattle, Bringing a Planner Friend to Every Millennial Pocket

 SEATTLE, WA – January 14, 2019 - The Nudge, an SMS-based lifestyle advisor described as a “planner friend in your pocket,” launched in Seattle today, its second city after San Francisco.
-This new company that we spend too much time on our screens, and not enough time
+This new company believes that we spend too much time on our screens, and not enough time taking advantage of all that our local communities have to offer.

-The expansion is fueled by a successful year in San Francisco, where The Nudge has more than 15,000 active members (“Nudgers”) who receive three texts with lifestyle plans or “Nudges,” from secret hikes to unique date ideas.
-In Seattle, local experts will craft Seattle-specific content that will adventure for transplants and lifers alike.
-The Nudge in Seattle will be a paid membership premium features locals’ favorite lifestyle brands and Nudger-only meetup events.
+The expansion is fueled by a successful year in San Francisco, where The Nudge has amassed more than 15,000 active members (i.e., “Nudgers”) who receive three texts weekly with lifestyle plans or “Nudges,” ranging from secret hikes to unique date ideas.
+In Seattle, local experts will craft Seattle-specific content that will inspire adventures for transplants and lifers alike.
+The Nudge in Seattle will be an affordable paid membership that includes premium features such as discounts on locals’ favorite lifestyle brands and Nudger-only meet-up events.

-“We’ve found most millennials have a strong desire to make the best use of their free-time, however, they often don’t know where to start or don’t have the time to endlessly google cool things to do,” said John Peterson, CEO and Founder of The Nudge.
+“We’ve found most millennials have a strong desire to make the best use of their free-time, however, they often don’t know where to start or don’t have the time to endlessly ‘google’ cool things to do,” said John Peterson, CEO and Founder of The Nudge.
 “We’re looking forward to taking the stress out of planning in Seattle and making it easy for people to explore their city”

 Nudges are crafted to be effortlessly life-changing and designed to make it easy to be your most adventurous, romantic, and social self each week.
 Getting a Nudge text is like a thoughtful, practical gift from your ridiculously well-connected planner friends.